-It’s just that… sometime you need a “treat”.
+It’s just that… sometimes you need a “treat”.
 Hey, that’s why there is a thriving entertainment industry, right?
-Some people like go watch a movie, other enjoy a good meal in a restaurant, a few try their luck at the casino or playing live casino games.
+Some people like to go watch a movie, while others enjoy a good meal in a restaurant.
 What matters is the thrill, the idea of doing something new, something fun, something selfish, something special you wouldn’t do every day.

 I have a series of small treats I use throughout the week or the day to just keep me going.
 I love having my daily cup at Starbucks—I sit in the crowded coffee and I read a few chapters of a novel for twenty minutes or so.
 I get the effect of the caffeine and a selfish moment where I can ignore the blinking light on my phone and focus on fictional characters who are facing challenges and solving them beautifully (unless I’m reading a really dark novel).

 At home, I like to take a moment for mini pampering sessions.
 I put on music or a video on my laptop and I pluck my eyebrows, wax my legs (I know it doesn’t sound like a treat, but I love the result!) or buff my nails.
 If I have a bit of time and money, I love getting a pedicure.
 It’s still a relatively cheap treat in Canada (about $30) and you do nothing but sit in these massage chairs and let someone else do the work.
 My ultimate favourite treat is getting a massage, but they are expensive in Canada, so I only book one when I feel rich (and apparently, the last time I felt rich was… a year ago?)